The engine powering the Skoda Citigo

-Engine-wise, there are effectively two petrol offerings, one with 59bhp and the other with 74bhp.
+Engine-wise, there are two 1.0-litre petrol offerings, one with 59bhp and the other with 74bhp.
 Both produce 70lb ft of torque from the naturally aspirated, all-alloy, 12-valve unit and come with a five-speed manual gearbox, although an automated sequential gearbox is available.
 Greentech versions are also offered, which deliver marginal improvements in efficiency thanks to lowered suspension, low rolling-resistance tyres and other minor upgrades.
+One disappointment is that the 1.0-litre TSI engine available in the Up, isn't avail

 Safety equipment includes a head-thorax side airbag – a first in any Skoda, let alone the smallest one – and the City Safe Drive (CSD) brake assist system.
 At speeds up to 19mph, CSD uses a laser sensor to automatically slow the car if it senses there is a danger of a collision.